crowdcover/moabi/_posts/documentation/0100-01-06-advanced-functionality.md

 ## Changeset History

 To view data on who uploaded data and when, click on the **History** button.
 On the left is a list of all **changesets**, including each **commit message**, the **user name** of the uploader, and the **commit date**.
 Within the map, an orange **bounding box** outlines the extent of the changeset.
-Click on either the changeset list item or the chagneset bounding box to view more information on the individual features.

 ![](https://farm4.staticflickr.com/3893/14353102453_4d61e8c917_z.jpg)

+Click on either the changeset list item or the chagneset bounding box to view more information on the individual features of that changeset.
 This could be useful for a number of reasons:

 1. You find a feature that looks out of place and are interested in when it was uploaded, by whom, and what other features it was uploaded with.